idaholab/moose/modules/phase_field/doc/content/source/kernels/CahnHilliard.md

 \end{equation}

-where $f(c_i)$ is the local free energy density of the system which depends on an arbitrary number of concnetration variables $c_j$.
+where $f(c_i)$ is the local free energy density of the system which depends on an arbitrary number of concentration variables $c_j$.
 It uses the relation

 \begin{equation}
 \nabla \frac{\partial f}{\partial c_i} = \sum_j\nabla c_j\frac{\partial^2 f}{\partial c_i c_j},